 The Nations alternator kit comes with everything you need for the installation including a vehicle-specific mounting bracket, hardware, belts, etc. The installation is not difficult for anyone who has some experience working on cars.
 It’s also possible to hire your local mechanic to install the secondary alternator – something any qualified mechanic can help you with easily.

 One important feature of the Nations alternator that wasn’t immediately obvious to us but was explained by our friends at Wakespeed is that it uses something called “avalanche diodes”.
 Why is that important?
 Imagine your secondary alternator system is up and running, charging away as you drive and something goes wrong such as the fuse connecting the alternator output to your 12 volt DC bus blowing or someone accidentally disconnecting the battery(s) from the system using the disconnect switch.
 That situation is referred to as an “uncontrolled disconnect”.
 When that happens the Wakespeed regulator (more on that below) can detect this and respond quickly with the alternator to dissipate the remaining electricity that now has no place to flow to (often referred to as a “load dump“).
-However, there is a brief period of time where voltage spikes significantly.
+However, there is a brief period of time when voltage spikes significantly.
 If the alternator didn’t use avalanche diodes, this voltage spike would be up to 130 volts (!) going into a 12 volt system, which is as bad as it sounds.
-However, with the avalanche diodes, the voltage is moderated to about 30 volts and, get this, apparently 12 volt systems are designed to handle voltage spikes up to 45 volts.
+However, with the avalanche diodes, the voltage is moderated to about 30 volts, and, get this, apparently, 12 volt systems are designed to handle voltage spikes up to 45 volts.
 Those diodes just saved your van!